bkuhn/talks/OpenFOAM-2011/openfoam.markdown

 Some think he did:
 <br/>
 <img src="bill-gates-arrest.jpg" align="left"  />
-<p>As the majority of hobbyists must be aware, most of you steal your software. &hellip; Software is something to share &hellip; You prevent good software from being written.</p>
+<p>As the majority of hobbyists must be aware, most of you steal your software. &hellip; [If] software is something to share &hellip; You prevent good software from being written.</p>

 <br clear="all"/>